ajoslin103/knex-mysqlssh-dialect/README.md

 # knex-mysqlssh-dialect

-A Knex dialect that uses mysql-ssh to support tunneled connections
+Based on a copy of the Knex MySQL dialect, this library uses connection counting to wrap an ssh tunnel around a connection pool.

 ## Background

-This is a minimal insertion of the mysql-ssh library into a copy of the Knex MySQL dialect

 I created this project becuse the database I was trying to connect to could only be protected (beyond username/password) by IP whitelisting.